 - Let the bag dry.

-- If the stain refuses to budge even after the baking soda treatment, then you may need to opt for your trusted stain remover or Magic Eraser Follow the directions on your remover and don’t forget to perform a spot test on the fabric first to make sure it can handle the agents in the remover.
+- If the stain refuses to budge even after the baking soda treatment, you may need to opt for your trusted stain remover or Magic Eraser.
+Follow the directions on your remover, and don’t forget to perform a spot test on the fabric first to ensure it can handle the agents in the remover.

 - Once your bag is clean, spray the interior lightly with white vinegar to disinfect and let dry.
-The vinegar smell with evaporating once the bag is dry (about 5 minutes.)
+The vinegar smell evaporates once the bag is dry (about 5 minutes.)

-- Follow the first 3 steps in Diaper Bag Cleaning 101.
+- Follow the first three steps in Diaper Bag Cleaning 101.

 - If the interior smells dirty or musty, place the open box of baking soda inside the bag and leave it to do its magic overnight.

-- Once the baking soda has absorbed and neutralized any odors, remove the box and get to work on the exterior of your bag.
+- Once the baking soda has absorbed and neutralized any odors, remove the box and work on the exterior of your bag.

-- If you want to disinfect the bag, spray some white vinegar onto a rag and gently rub the rag along the interior surfaces, being careful not to get vinegar on any leather visible on the exterior.
+- If you want to disinfect the bag, spray some white vinegar onto a rag and gently rub the rag along the interior surfaces.
+Be careful not to get vinegar on any leather visible on the exterior.

-- Locate any stains on the surface of the bag and attend to them according to the instructions on your leather cleaner.
+- Locate any stains on the bag’s surface and attend to them according to the instructions on your leather cleaner.
 Take your time and be gentle.